-Recently, I've had the opportunity to chat with author Janni Lee Simner via email and while discussing the 2013 release of the third book in her Fearie series, Faerie After, I asked if she would be interested in doing another guest post on my blog.
+Recently, I've had the opportunity to chat with author Janni Lee Simner via email and while discussing the 2013 release of the third book in her Bones of Fearie series, Faerie After, I asked if she would be interested in doing another guest post on my blog.
 Janni is always so wonderful to chat with and accepted right away.

 When people ask me if I'm a plotter (a writer who outlines ahead of time) or pantser (a writer who just plunges into the story), I've been known to burst out in hollow laughter.
 Because I'm a pretty extreme pantser.
 The sort of pantser who often knows, well, pretty much nothing about my story when I dive in.